Chapter 4 - Connecting Data

 - Custom-Policy Handler

-Policy as Code: API Reference Guides: These pages detail how to access Immuta through the API, including information about the various endpoints, their parameters, and their responses.
+Policy as Code: API Reference Guides: These pages detail how to access Immuta through the API.